 Company Culture & Working as a Team: Why Synergy Matters

-In this blog post, I want to talk a little about why I think teamwork is a super important part of a company’s culture.
-And coming from a proud employee of Diony, a design and marketing agency that prides itself on being teamwork orientated, I feel I’m in a pretty good position to talk about such a matter.
+In this blog post, I want to talk about why I think teamwork is such an important part of a company’s culture.
+Coming from a proud employee of Diony.
+A design and marketing agency that prides itself on being teamwork orientated.
+I feel I’m in a pretty good position to talk about such a matter.

-At Diony, we like to think of ourselves as a tightly-knitted team of creative and versatile people who’re all able to individually and collectively carry out a wide array of tasks and help out with all sorts of different things.
+At Diony, we like to think of ourselves as a tightly-knitted team of creative and versatile people.
+Who’re all able to individually and collectively carry out a wide array of tasks.
+Helping out with all sorts of different things.

 For example, I’m primarily a graphic designer by trade but I’m also sat writing this blog post right now.
 I also help out with marketing, social media management, content creation and other bits and bobs throughout the company.
-And I really enjoy it; I love being able to help out across the board and as a result of being able to do so I feel less restricted, more liberated and more involved in the workplace.
+And I really enjoy it; I love being able to help out across the board.
+As a result of being able to do so, I feel less restricted, more liberated and more involved in the workplace.
 Incidentally, I’d like to add that in a way it kinda makes me feel more valued too.

 When a company makes teamwork a fundamental part of its company culture the benefits reaped become apparent in no time.
 Or at least, if done right, will become apparent in no time.